Edward A. Stevenson: Governorship

 Stevenson emphasized non-partisanship upon assuming office.
 He lobbied for expansion of the territory's mail routes and the size of the militia.
 Stevenson also opposed the burning of large sections of forest by the territory's Indian population along with other wasteful uses of natural resources.
 The new governor also lobbied for increases to the federally imposed limits to the territorial government's budget.

 While Stevenson softened the anti-Mormon stance of his predecessors, his administration took a noticeably anti-Chinese stance.
 Chinese workers, who had immigrated to the United States during the 1850s and 1860s, were seen as a threat to the economic welfare of Anglo workers.
 The issue came to a head in 1885 when five Chinese merchants were hanged as murderers in Pierce City.
 The Chinese Minister to the United States called for the incident to be fully investigated.
 Stevenson responded by decreeing the hung men had been guilty and had brought about incident with their "filthy habits".
 The governor also called for the deportation and exclusion of all Chinese from the territory.

 Despite these incidents, the primary emphasis of Stevenson's administration was lobbying for expanded national representation and influence for the territory.
 He initially called for changes to Idaho's Organic Act that would allow the governor more control over territorial appointments and grant residents "the privilege and right of voting in the election of President and Vice President of the united States".
 This effort changed in 1889 when Stevenson abandoned territorial reform efforts and instead began lobbying for statehood.
 The first problem he faced in this effort was a call by Idaho's northern counties to be joined to either western Montana or eastern Washington in a new territory.
 At the same time, Nevada was looking to annex the territory's southern counties.
 These efforts were looked upon favorably in the U.S. Congress, but through his friendship with President Cleveland, Stevenson was able to block the changes from occurring.

 Following the inauguration of Benjamin Harrison as President of the United States, Stevenson's days as governor came to an end, with Republican candidates lobbying to replace the Democratic governor.
 Stevenson's successor, George L. Shoup, was sworn in on April 30, 1889.

 Later life

 After his term as territorial governor, Stevenson moved back to his farm.
 In addition to his farming activities, he won the contract for a profitable mail run.
 In 1894, he ran unsuccessfully for state governor.

-The strains of the campaign proved deleterious to Stevenson's health and he moved to Paraiso Springs in Monterey County, California in an effort to recover.
-The former governor died there on July 6, 1895 from a laudanum overdose and was buried at the Pioneer Cemetery in Boise, Idaho.
+The strains of the campaign proved deleterious to Stevenson's health, and he moved to Paraiso Springs in Monterey County, California, in an effort to recover.
+The former governor died there on July 6, 1895, from a laudanum overdose and was buried at the in Boise Pioneer Cemetery.